Shabbir108349/Hefazat-s-Backend/README.md

 ```
 To delete a Google account use that link with the **objectId** of the document. you have to use the **Jwt token** to authenticate.

-This is all about  a google account Now we will talk about a Facebook account. <br>
+This is all about  a Google account Now we will talk about a Facebook account. <br>
 **The Facebook's operations is totally same as the Google only the difference between them on the URL** I am giving this url on the below---

 ### To add a facebook account's information